jody29/frontend-data/README.md

 ```

 ## :pray: Wishlist
+* When clicking on a municipality, zoom to the municipality
+* Have the geojson file of 2021, because 3 municipalities have fused into one

 ## :white_check_mark: Assignment
 Create a data visualisation (using the d3 library) based on given data where data can be explored through interaction using enter(), update(), and exit().